ManCooking Franchise 792x792

 • You can diversify your operation and open another franchise.

-• Open another unit of the same franchise.
+• You can open another unit of the same franchise.

 Meet with a banker

 Are you looking to grow aggressively?
 Will you need new equipment?
-Facility upgrades or maybe purchase a new location?
-Or just looking for a partner that understands your business?
+Planning to make facility upgrades or maybe purchase a new location?
+Or are you just looking for a partner that understands your business?
 Like any business owner, a franchise owner should have a great relationship with their bank.
 Your banker can help guide your decision making by ensuring it is financially sound.

 Franchises operate differently than other small businesses.
 As such, you need a bank that understands franchises and their specific financial needs.
 You will want to work with a bank that can provide hands-on service and products that meet your needs as a franchisee.
 Look for banks that can offer you access to capital such as development lines of credits, acquisition lines of credit, SBA loans and treasury management services.